citp/privacy-policy-historical/s/su/sup/superdry.com.md

 We may disclose your personal information to carefully selected service providers and agents who operate elements of our web site service and process data on our behalf.
 These may include businesses who provide technology services such as hosting for our servers and email distribution and business partners who provide delivery fulfilment services.

-From time to time we may also provide your information to carefully selected customer service agencies for research and analysis purposes, on our behalf, so that we can monitor and improve the services we provide.
-If you consent, we or our agents, acting on our behalf, may contact you by post, email or telephone to ask you for your feedback and comments on our services.
+From time to time we may also provide your information to carefully selected customer service agencies for research and analysis purposes, on our behalf, so that we can monitor and improve the services we provide for you and other customers.

 Where such disclosures are made, this will be under contractual arrangements with us and carried out in accordance with the requirements of the Act.